 Time can drag on, or it can fly—it all depends on a person’s inner sensation of the changes happening inside him.
 As soon as there are no changes, time disappears.

 There is a mechanism unraveling inside of us that constantly awakens new qualities within.
 In them, I feel as if the world around me is changing.
 But really the world does not change—I am the one who changes.
-Stars explode, people run around, life happens all around me, but these are all qualities changing inside of me according to which I perceive reality.
+Stars explode, people run around, everything around me is bubbling with life, but these are all qualities changing inside of me according to which I perceive reality.

 People believed that time does not depend on us.
 But then Einstein came and stated that time is relative.
 If I move at a speed that approaches the speed of light, then time can speed up or slow down.
 It can even stop because time is not fixed from above; it depends on the observer.